Appeals by 45 Russian athletes against Olympic bans rejected

 Anti-doping officials praised the ruling, which is a heavy blow to Russian medal chances.

-After two days of hearings, the CAS panel ruled that the commissions that evaluated whether Russian applicants were eligible did not act in a “discriminatory, arbitrary or unfair manner.”
+After two days of hearings, the CAS panel ruled that the commissions which evaluated whether Russian applicants were eligible did not act in a ”discriminatory, arbitrary or unfair manner.”

-CAS secretary general Matthieu Reeb read from a statement and declined to take questions, saying the IOC process “could not be described as a sanction but rather as an eligibility decision.”
+CAS secretary general Matthieu Reeb said the IOC process ”could not be described as a sanction but rather as an eligibility decision.”

-Shamil Tarpishchev, a Russian member of the IOC, said the CAS ruling may have been legally correct but he disagreed with the spirit of the ruling.

-The IOC and the World Anti-Doping Agency welcomed the decision.
-The IOC said the decision “supports the fight against doping and brings clarity for all athletes.”
+Olympic and World Anti-Doping Agency officials welcomed the ruling, with the IOC saying the decision ”supports the fight against doping and brings clarity for all athletes.”

 Among those excluded are six-time gold medalist Viktor Ahn, the short track speedskater whose return to his native South Korea for the Olympics had been eagerly anticipated by local fans.